andreatramacere/jetset/doc/user_guide/documentation_notebooks/jet_model_phys_EC/Jet_example_phys_EC.rst

 We can now compare the different beaming pattern for the EC emission if the CMB, and realize that the beaming pattern is different.
 This is very important in the case of radio galaxies.
-The ``src`` transformation is the one to use in the case of radio galaies or misaligned AGNs, and gives a more accurate results.
-Anyhow, be careful that this works only for isotropic external fields, suchs as the CMB, or the BLR seed photons whitin the Dusty torus radius, and BLR radius, respectively
+The ``src`` transformation is the one to use in the case of radio galaxies or misaligned AGNs in general, and gives a more accurate results for the beaming patter of an isotropic external field.

 .. code:: ipython3